MystenLabs/ed25519-unsafe-libs/README.md

 An algorithmic detail is that that signer's public key is invloved in the deterministic computation of the `S` part of the signature only, but not in the `R` value.
 The latter implies that if an adversary could somehow use the signing function as an Oracle (that expects arbitrary public keys as inputs), then it is possible that for the same message one can get two signatures sharing the same `R` and only differ on the `S` part.
 Unfortunately, when this happens, one can easily extract the private key.

 That said, public apis should NOT allow a decoupled private/public key-pair as signing input.
 To circumvent that, many implementations store the public key along with the private key (or seed) and consider the whole keypair as the secret OR they always re-derive the public key inside the signing function.
 Unfortunately, a large number of existing libraries fail to address this issue by allowing arbitrary public keys as inputs without checking if the input public key corresponds to the input private key.

+*Of course, this does not mean that all applications with dependencies to these libraries are prone to key exposure attacks; actually, most are probably safe due to usually not publicly exposing the affected api to their users.
+On the other hand, even when these apis are not exposed, there are applications with different TCB threat model strategies on how the private and public keys are managed and stored.
+That said, to prevent this attack, developers should also enforce an integrity protection protocol for the public keys as well.*

 Here, we enlist some of these libraries along with the related code-reference.

 ![Ed25519 api misuse resulting to key extraction](dalek_api_misuse.jpg?raw=true "Ed25519 api misuse resulting to key extraction")
 Fig 1.
 An example api misuse in the ed25519-dalek Rust crate.